Yulia-Ustinova/Shop/README.md

 # Shop

-Delete the file "shop_db.duckdb" if you want an empty items base.
+Delete the file "shop_db.duckdb" if you want an empty item base.